-Brevard and Indian River Counties Climate Change Lands
+Brevard, Indian River Climate Change Lands

 Placed on List 1991

-Project Area (GIS acres) 895
+Project Area 895

-Acres Acquired (GIS) 677
+Acres Acquired 677

 at a Cost of \$35,650,365

-Acres Remaining (GIS) 219
+Acres Remaining 218

 Although sea turtle nesting occurs from the southern tip of Texas to the southern coast of Virginia, this 20-mile stretch of beach in Brevard and Indian River Counties is the second most significant nesting area for Loggerhead sea turtles in the world, one of the most significant nesting areas for Green Turtles in the western hemisphere, and an occasional nesting area for the Leatherback, the largest and rarest sea turtle.
 For thousands of years, these sea turtles have returned each year to these beaches to lay their eggs and continue the species.
 The Archie Carr Sea Turtle Refuge project is designed to help protect the habitat and assure the continued survival of these endangered sea turtles.